 Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

+The Biosafety Risk Management Program is to maintain biosafety within laboratories.
 Since 2014, given the occurrence of Ebola virus and other infectious organisms, the safety of laboratory staff and other personnel attracted much attention and concern.
 The laboratory measures that had been very effective until this time were deemed to be insufficient for handling very infectious and lethal organisms, such as hemorrhagic fevers, that could spread across populations.
 Over this time, a number of safety incidents were reported in the U.S. that involved the handling of biological agents and toxins in laboratories.
 As a result, Federal and State agencies worked to develop more robust safety and security systems with a focus on how samples that could contain highly infectious agents are received and handled by laboratories.
 The goal was to significantly reduce or eliminate any possibility of personnel being exposed to an infectious agent.

 To learn more or schedule an assessment please contact Delaware Public Health Laboratory.

 Please note: Some of the files available on this page are in Adobe PDF format which requires Adobe Acrobat Reader.
 A free copy of Adobe Acrobat Reader can be downloaded directly from Adobe .
 If you are using an assistive technology unable to read Adobe PDF, please either view the corresponding text only version (if available) or visit Adobe's Accessibility Tools page.